geopm/theta-tutorial/QUICKSTART.md

     -L$GEOPM_LIB -lgeopm -dynamic

 Note that dynamic linking is required with the -dynamic flag.
+Once you have linked your application against libgeopm, the '--geopm-preload' option to geopmaprun is no longer required.

 Selecting an Agent
 ------------------